Repurposing Diffusion-Based Image Generators for Monocular Depth Estimation

 Fine-tuning protocol

-Starting from a pretrained Stable Diffusion, we encode the image $x$ and depth $d$ into the latent space using the original Stable Diffusion VAE.
+Starting from a pretrained Stable Diffusion, we encode the image x and depth d into the latent space using the original Stable Diffusion VAE.
 We fine-tune just the U-Net by optimizing the standard diffusion objective relative to the depth latent code.
 Image conditioning is achieved by concatenating the two latent codes before feeding them into the U-Net.
 The first layer of the U-Net is modified to accept concatenated latent codes.

 Marigold training scheme